chuck-r/proton-strftime/README.md

     STEAM_COMPAT_DATA_PATH=~/.eso PROTON_NO_ESYNC=1 mesa_glthread=true vblank_mode=0 ~/.eso/proton/proton waitforexitandrun "$HOME/.eso/pfx/drive_c/Program Files (x86)/Zenimax Online/launcher/Bethesda.net_Launcher.exe"

-I have also provided a script in the `extra` folder that can be customized to most use cases.
-Once the variables are set to your needs, run:
+I have also provided a [script](https://raw.githubusercontent.com/chuck-r/Proton/proton-4.11-strftime/extra/RunESO.sh) in the `extra` folder that can be customized to most use cases.
+Once the variables within the script are set to your needs, run:

     ./RunESO.sh launcher